Skip to main content

 Degree program2–4 years$40,000–$120,000Bachelor's or master's degree, university network, internship opportunities

 The self-study path is the most common route for career changers.
-Bootcamps like Springboard ($5,500–$10,000, approximately 6 months, self-paced) and Flatiron School ($16,900–$17,500, 15 weeks full-time) offer structured alternatives with job guarantees.
+Bootcamps ($5,500–$17,500, 3–6 months) offer structured alternatives with job guarantees at some programs.
 If you are weighing career change in general, our analysis of midlife career change reinvention addresses the broader context of transitioning later in your career.

 Certifications serve different purposes.
 Here is a direct comparison to help you prioritize.